oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

        ![](./images/adb-dbv_015.png " ")

-    **Note:**
-       - Now the Realm `PROTECT_SH1` is **created as mandatory and enabled**!
+    **Note:** A quick explanation of a realm is:
+       - A realm is a collection of objects to be protected the same way.
+       - The Database Vault realm you created is enabled and is a mandatory realm.
+       - The difference between a **mandatory** and **regular** realm:
+         - Regular realms block system privileges but allows direct object grant.
+The user **does not** have to be a member of realm authorization list.
-       - The difference between a **mandatory vs regular realm** is regular realms block system privileges (and allows direct object grants) while mandatory realms block direct object grants (even by the object owner) in addition to system privileges
+         - Mandatory realms block direct object grants (even by the object owner) in addition to system privileges.
+The user **must** have the privileges **and** be a member of the realm authorization list.

 3. Add objects to the realm to protect (here, the `CUSTOMERS` table)